themenintights/prework/prework-month.md

         <li>Did you run into any issues?
 No</li>
         <li>How do you open VS Code from your Terminal?
 If you want to run VS Code from the terminal by simply typing 'code', VS Code has a command, Shell Command: Install 'code' command in PATH, to add 'code' to your $PATH variable list.</li>
         <li>What is the file extension for a Ruby file? .rb </li>
-        <li>What is the VS Code shortcut for hiding/ showing your file tree view?</li>
+        <li>What is the VS Code shortcut for hiding/ showing your file tree view? cmd-\</li>
         <li>What is the VS Code shortcut for quickly finding a file (fuzzy finder)? cmd-t or cmd-p</li>
       </ul><br><br>Type the following commands into your Terminal to ensure you have Ruby, RVM, and Git installed.
 Take a screenshot that shows the versions of each of these, and post it as a comment in your Gist:<br>
         <ul>